The Complete List of Jeep Badge of Honor Trails

 See all Utah trails

-It is no wonder that Utah leads the list with 11 trails.
+It is no wonder that Utah leads the list in trail count!
 Most of these are within the immediate area of Moab, considered one of the best places to explore off-road jeep trails.

 Virginia